icfnext/cq-component-maven-plugin/src/site/markdown/usage.md

-This plugin will search through the classes built as part of your project along with those contained in any dependencies and transitive dependencies which are not included in the excludedDependencies POM configuration looking the `@Component` annotation and generating .content.xml, _cq_editConfig, and dialog.xml files based on said annotation, the class itself, and the fields of the class which are annotated with `@DialogField` annotations.
+This plugin will search through the classes built as part of your project along with those contained in any dependencies and transitive dependencies which are not included in the excludedDependencies POM configuration looking for those annotated with the `@Component` annotation and generating .content.xml, _cq_editConfig, and dialog.xml files based on said annotation, the class itself, and the fields and methods of the class which are annotated with `@DialogField` annotations.
-The plugin will attempt to default most configuration present in these generated files based on the class and fields.
+The plugin will attempt to default most configuration present in these generated files based on information provided by the classes, fields, and methods themselves.
 These default choices can be overridden via properties of the annotations and stacked annotations.

 Specific files will only be generated if such files do not already exist for the component.
-For example, if you have created a dialog.xml file for the component already, this plugin will not overwrite your dialog.xml.
+For example, if you have created a dialog.xml file for the component already, this plugin will not overwrite it.

 ### Component
 [com.citytechinc.cq.component.annotations.Component](apidocs/com/citytechinc/cq/component/annotations/Component.html)

-This is the annotation that signals the plugin that a class represents a component.
+This is the annotation that indicates to the plugin that a class represents a component.
 It contains configuration for the _cq_editConfig.xml, .content.xml, and dialog.xml files.

 ### DialogField
 [com.citytechinc.cq.component.annotations.DialogField](apidocs/com/citytechinc/cq/component/annotations/DialogField.html)